katiejduane/papaya/readme.md

 ## About Papaya!

-I'm made this project for a few reasons:
+I made this project for a few reasons:

 1. I thought it might be nice to have a project organizer for my excessive amounts of projects, spanning poetry, paintings, and web development.
-(I was wrong, once I was finished, it just felt like one more thing to manage!)
+(I was wrong, once I was finished with this, using it just felt like one more thing to manage!)

 2. I wanted more practice with React and Redux

 3. I wanted a deeper understanding of Auth, and to do it from scratch myself, using JWT.

-4. To learn an ORM, Sequelize!
+4. To learn Sequelize!

 ## Functionality includes: